rsksmart/devportal-1.0/rif/scheduler/contracts.md

 - ERC-20: Use `purchase` after performing a ERC-20 `approve`
 - ERC-677: Use `transferAndCall` with ABI encoded `(uint256 plan, uint256  quantity)`
-- rBTC: Use `purchase` sending an rBTC value.
-This only available for plans having set the token address to 0x0
+- RBTC: Use `purchase` sending an RBTC value.
+This only available for plans having set the token address to `0x0`

 In all of them, the requestor can choose the amount of transaction executions that they want to purchase at the given price.